 "This program helped me improve the skills that I should be applying in the classroom and with researching possible clubs on campus I might be interested in joining." - University of Redlands Student

-The goal of our peer mentoring program is to give students an enhanced college experience and provide academic/social support.
-We strive to establish academic independence and assist with the transition to college life through positive mentor-mentee relationships.
-The program identifies student needs, provides referrals to available support and services, and facilitates mentor-mentee relationships through regular communication and distribution of useful materials.
+The goal of our Peer Mentoring Program is to give students an enhanced college experience and provide academic and social support.
+We strive to help participants establish academic independence and assist with the transition to college life through positive mentor-mentee relationships.
+The program identifies student needs, provides referrals to available support and services, and facilitates mentor-mentee relationships through regular communication, accountability, and discovering new study skills or academic habits.